MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/protect-ios-android-mam-intune.md

 Azure Active Directory (Azure AD) protects the resource by applying conditional access on the resource.
 One of the conditions of the access is to have App Protection Policy on the client App.

-An App protection policy can be created in the Intune Portal for an App and it can be applied to one or more user groups.
+An App protection policy can be created in the InTune Portal for an App and it can be applied to one or more user groups.

-Here are the detail [setup steps](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Steps-to-create-config-for-MAM-(Conditional-access))  .
+Here are the detail [setup steps](./create-config-for-mam-conditional-access.md).

 ## Workflow for iOS

-As a result of the setup, when App attempts to reach the resource and if the device is not compliant, Azure AD returns ```protection_policy_required``` suberror.
+As a result of the setup, when App attempts to reach the resource and if the device is not compliant, Azure AD returns `protection_policy_required` sub-error.

 MSAL.NET catches the error and throw `IntuneAppProtectionPolicyRequiredException`.

-It is app's responsibility to catch the error and invoke Intune MAM SDK to make the device compliant.
-When the device becomes compliant, Intune MAM SDK will write enrollmentID in the keychain.
+It is app's responsibility to catch the error and invoke InTune MAM SDK to make the device compliant.
+When the device becomes compliant, InTune MAM SDK will write enrollmentID in the keychain.

 The App can then call the silent token acquisition method of MSAL.NET to obtain the token.
 MSAL.NET will retrieve the enrollment ID from the keychain and call the backend.